dchavours/QuoteHub/README.md

 ## How does QuoteHub work?
 Form submissions are sent from other website that goes into a firestore database, then the QuoteHub dashboard displays the submissions.
-On the dashboard side, it uses Redux and React to display an intuitive and interactive user interface.
+On the dashboard side it uses Redux and React to display an intuitive and interactive user interface.